-60.06 Applicable benchmark plan (ABP)76 (01/01/2018, GCR 17-048)
+60.06 Applicable benchmark plan (ABP)77 (01/01/2018, GCR 17-048)

 - (a) In general.
 The ABP helps determine the total amount of premium assistance.
 The ABP is the QHP from which the product of the applicable percentage and household income is subtracted to obtain the subsidy amount that will be provided on behalf of the qualified individual.
-Except as otherwise provided in this subsection, the ABP for each coverage month is the second-lowest-cost silver plan offered to the tax filer's coverage family through VHC for: - (1) Self-only coverage for a tax filer: - Who computes tax under § 1(c) of the Code (unmarried individuals other than surviving spouses and heads of household) and is not allowed a deduction under § 151 of the Code for a tax dependent for the benefit year; - (ii) Who purchases only self-only coverage for one individual; or - (iii) Whose coverage family includes only one individual; and - (2) Family coverage for all other tax filers. - (b) Family coverage.
-The ABP for family coverage is the second-lowest-cost silver plan that would cover the members of the tax filer's coverage family (such as a plan covering two adults if the members of a tax filer's coverage family are two adults).
+Except as otherwise provided in this subsection, the ABP for each coverage month is the second-lowest-cost silver plan offered to the tax filer's coverage family through VHC for: - (1) Self-only coverage for a tax filer: - (i) Who computes tax under § 1(c) of the Code (unmarried individuals other than surviving spouses and heads of household) and is not allowed a deduction under § 151 of the Code for a tax dependent for the benefit year; - (ii) Who purchases only self-only coverage for one individual; or

-75 26 CFR § 1.36B-3(e).
+76 26 CFR § 1.36B-3(e).

-76 26 CFR § 1.36B-3(f).
+77 26 CFR § 1.36B-3(f).